 Argument Description Value Indicates the value of the property to verify.
 Property Identifies the property to verify.
-You can verify the following properties of a browser object: Title - Specifies the title of the browser window.
-Location - Specifies the location of the browser window.
-Specifics the location of the browser window.
+You can verify the following properties of a browser object:

+Argument Description Title - Specifies the title of the browser window. • Location - Specifies the location of the browser window.
 Condition Specifies the relationship between the value and property arguments.